SYJKim/Ethical-Risk-Pipeline/README.md

 This repository contains the replication materials for:

 > Kim, S., Kim, S. H., & Lee, B. G. (2026).
-A Reproducible and Human-Validated Pipeline for LLM-Based Classification of Ethical Risk Discourse in Large-Scale Social Media Data. *PeerJ Computer Science*. (under review)
+A Reproducible and Human-Validated Framework for LLM-Based Classification of Ethical Risk Discourse in Social Media Data. *PeerJ Computer Science*. (under review)

 ## Repository Structure